noiseprotocol/noise_spec/noise.md

 ---------------------------------

-A `HandshakeState` object contains a `SymmetricState` plus the following variables, any of which may be empty:
+A `HandshakeState` object contains a `SymmetricState` plus the following variables, any of which may be `empty`.  `Empty` is a special value which indicates the variable has not yet been initialized.

  * **`s`**: The local static key pair